djeada/CMake-Examples/README.md

 <h2>Using CMake for compilation</h2>

 Build systems like <i>Make</i> are usualy platform specific.
-You can however use a meta build system like CMake which is platform independent.
+You can, however, use a platform-independent meta build system such as CMake.

 Example of CMakeList.txt for our project with three files (main.c code.c code.h):